felixzapata/sortable-table/README.md

 An element providing a solution to show a table and sort the columns.

-Update to Polymer 1.0 of the example [Sortable Table with Polymer Web Components](http://stevenskelton.ca/sortable-table-with-polymer-web-components/).
+Update to Polymer 1.0 and added some tests of the example [Sortable Table with Polymer Web Components](http://stevenskelton.ca/sortable-table-with-polymer-web-components/).

 ## Dependencies